How to Make Raw Sauerkraut and Fermented Vegetables

 Raw sauerkraut and other fermented vegetables are rich in probiotics and natural enzymes to restore gut health.
 Learn how to make this healthy and easy restorative food at home.

 Raw sauerkraut is the iconic fermented vegetable, rich in probiotics and natural enzymes, it is a premium food to restore gut health.
 Other fermented vegetables like kimchi, fermented carrots, and kosher dill pickles are also important restorative foods.

-Every culture has its own version of fermented food.
-From kimchi to yoghurt, wine to kombucha, fruits, beverages, sourdough bread, and fermented vegetables stay safe, without refrigeration because of the good bacteria introduced by a starter culture.
+Every culture has a version of fermented food.
+From kimchi to yogurt, wine to kombucha, fruits, beverages, sourdough bread, and fermented vegetables stay safe, without refrigeration because of the good bacteria introduced by a starter culture.
 Before modern sterile food preservation methods, food was preserved by culturing with a starter to increase its nutritional benefits.
 Fermented food brings more than just increased nutrition to your diet though; it also protects against pathogens and helps digestion.
-In fact eating fermented foods can help you lose weight, lower blood pressure, heal your gut, lift depression, clear your mind, prevent cancer, and lose weight
+Eating fermented foods can help you lose weight, lower blood pressure, heal your gut, lift depression, clear your mind, prevent cancer, and lose weight

-But the fermented food needs to have live and active bacterial culture to be effective.
-Canned and sterilized, or pasteurized sauerkraut, or conventional pickles done in vinegar, aren’t going to help with harmful bacteria.
+But the fermented food needs to have a live and active bacterial culture to be effective.
+Canned and sterilized, or pasteurized sauerkraut or conventional pickles are done in vinegar, which isn’t going to help with harmful bacteria.
 They also won’t offer you the protective health benefits of raw fermented vegetables.
-Instead you need to have live and preferably homemade versions of these simple traditional raw foods.
+Instead, you need to have live and preferably homemade versions of these simple traditional raw foods.

 Fermented Vegetables for the raw beginner